fernandorubbo/scheduled-autoscaler/tutorial.md

     metadata:
     name: scale-down
     spec:
       schedule: "1-49/1 * * * *"
       jobTemplate:
           spec:
           template:
               spec:
               containers:
               - name: custom-metric-extporter
                   image: gcr.io/PROJECT_ID/custom-metric-extporter
                   command:
                   - /export
                   - --name=scheduled_autoscaler_example
                   - --value=1
-            restartPolicy: OnFailure
     ```

     The *CronJobs* are sending the suggested Pod replicas count to a custom metric called **custom.googleapis.com/scheduled_autoscaler_example** based on the time of the day.
-To facilitate the monitoring section of this tutorial, the *schedule* field configuration define houly scale ups and downs.
+To facilitate the monitoring section of this tutorial, the *schedule* field configuration define hourly scale ups and downs.
 But you can customize it for a daily strategy pattern, or whatever matches your business needs.

-1. Undestand *k8s/scheduled-autoscaler/hpa-example.yaml*.
+1. Understand *k8s/scheduled-autoscaler/hpa-example.yaml*.

     ```yaml
     spec: